Broken Bells (album): Background

 After forming in 2009, Broken Bells released their eponymous debut studio album, Broken Bells, in March 2010.
-Released to positive critical reception, Broken Bells was a success critically and commercially, peaking at #7 on the Billboard Billboard album chart, and appearing in the top 20 in Australia, Canada and Denmark.
-The album also appeared at #126 on the Billboard Hot 100 End-year chart for 2010.
+Released to positive critical reception, Broken Bells was a success critically and commercially, peaking at No. 7 on the Billboard Billboard album chart, and appearing in the top 20 in Australia, Canada and Denmark.
+The album also appeared at No. 126 on the Billboard Hot 100 End-year chart for 2010.
 Two singles were released during the album's cycle.
-"The High Road", released in 2009 and featuring the Broken Bells track of the same name, peaked at #10 on the Billboard Alternative Songs chart, which is the highest peak by the band on the chart so far, and was certified Gold in Canada by Music Canada.
+"The High Road", released in 2009 and featuring the Broken Bells track of the same name, peaked at No. 10 on the Billboard Alternative Songs chart, which is the highest peak by the band on the chart so far, and was certified Gold in Canada by Music Canada.
 "The Ghost Inside", also featuring the eponymous Broken Bells track and "Meyrin Fields", was released in 2010.
 The band also released an extended play during the album's cycle in 2011, entitled Meyrin Fields.